jwel/gmcmd/README.md

 # gmcmd
-Parses a "/cmd args" game command and calls a registered function with the args
+a lua module for parsing a "/cmd args" game command, registering a function for the command, and calling the registered function with the parsed args.